maniclabsX/pepetual/README.md

-# PEPETUAL Millionaire — Public Launch Kit
+# PEPETUAL — Public Launch Kit

+PEPETUAL is a mainnet DeFi protocol that routes a 9.69 % trading fee into PEPE buys, powering nine-tier pond spillovers (≈$10K → $1M), automatic burns, Frogholder rewards, and community development.
+This bundle packages the public-facing docs, contract data, and configuration you need to explore or contribute to the ecosystem.

-Welcome to the public repository bundle for the PEPETUAL Millionaire ecosystem.
+Welcome to the public repository bundle for the PEPETUAL ecosystem.
 This snapshot contains everything a community member, partner, or auditor needs to understand how the protocol works, verify the deployed contracts, and run the public dashboard locally.

 ## What's Inside